Table of Contents

 Can Horses Have Allergies?

-There many animals that can manifest allergic reactions, one of them being horses.
+There are many animals that can manifest allergic reactions, one of them being horses, every horse exhibits different signs.

-Equine allergies, despite not being usually immediately dangerous to the animal (though it can be the case in rarely), can cause a wide array of problems, that either torments it or can potentially harm its immune system and thus render the animal more susceptible to various other diseases.
+Horse allergies, despite not being usually immediately dangerous to the animal (though it can be the case rarely), can cause a wide array of problems, that either torment it or can potentially harm its immune system and thus render the animal more susceptible to various other diseases.

-The allergic reactions in horses can be triggered by a wide variety of causes and they only get worse if the animal is not properly cared.
+The allergic reactions in horses can be triggered by a wide variety of causes and they only get worse if the animal is not properly cared for.

-Some of the most common causes of equine allergy are insect bites, poor quality of food and general lack of a complete diet, lack of hygiene in its stable and lack of proper exercise.
+Some of the most common causes of equine allergy are insect bites, horse dander, poor quality of food and general lack of a complete diet, lack of hygiene in its stable, and lack of proper exercise.

-Each of these reasons or a combination of the above can lead to allergies that will torment the animal potentially for its entire lifetime.
+Each of these reasons or a combination of the above can cause allergic reactions that will torment the animal potentially for its entire lifetime.

 1. Horse Coughing